Land0fChocolate/NewEmeraldRomHack/README.md

 	- Gym Leaders have their own places to hang out in the overworld when they aren't looking for a rematch.
 - Item changes
 	- Bag pockets are much larger.
+	- If the player has both bikes, they can switch between them with the R button.
 	- Quick Claw now increases speed by 10% when user is below 50% health.
 	- Vitamins give 20 EVs instead of 10.
 Also can give as many up to max usable EVs (252) to a Pokemon.
 	- Prices of various items adjusted.